QuHarmonics/The-PSREQ-Pathway-A-Molecular-Framework-for-Viral-Neutralization-and-Therapeutic-Adaptation/readme.md

 ## The PSREQ Pathway's Design Principles

-Here is the continuation of the structured introduction:

----

-## The PSREQ Pathway's Design Principles

 ### **1. Targeted Molecular Binding**
 At the core of the PSREQ Pathway lies a peptide-based therapeutic design that prioritizes specificity and adaptability.
 The peptides are engineered to recognize conserved domains on viral proteins critical for processes such as glycoprotein-mediated host entry, DNA replication, and structural assembly.
 Their design incorporates:
 - **Proline residues**, which confer structural flexibility, allowing the peptide to adapt to diverse viral targets.